 How Do You Make Breakfast Burritos?

 Grab a bag of frozen or fresh diced potatoes at the store and cook them according to the package directions until they are super crispy and brown.
 You can definitely use a fresh potato, too.
 Just dice into small pieces like you see here add them to a skillet with a little oil and butter and you’ll get the same result.

 Now we’re moving on to the sausage!
 For these burritos we used pork sausage, but you can swap out Italian sausage with the casings removed, too.
 Just add to the same skillet that you cooked the potatoes in (or vice versa, it really doesn’t matter which you cook first) and cook until the sausage is browned through.

 Can I Keep These Breakfast Burritos Vegetarian?

 Sure!
-If you’re looking to keep these breakfast burritos meat-free just leave out the sausage all together.
+If you’re looking to keep these breakfast burritos meat-free, just leave out the sausage altogether.
 Try adding more vegetables like peppers and onions, spinach or chopped broccoli.

 If you’re a fan of the “Impossible” meat-free type products, they do have a ground beef substitute that would also work great in these breakfast burritos!